Take Control of Your Fuel Efficiency with Coltraco’s Permaflow®

 P/N: 2618949-CALC

-Accuracy and reliability proven at an ISO 17025 certified laboratory for flow measurement devices in the UK
+Accuracy and reliability proved at an ISO 17025-certified laboratory for flow measurement devices in the UK

-The principle of flow measurement using ultrasonic clamp-on transit time measurement is simple and can be illustrated by the figure below.
+The Portasonic® and Permaflow® range of ultrasonic flow meter works on the transit-time principle.
+The principle of flow measurement using ultrasonic clamp-on transit time measurement is simple and can be illustrated in the figure below.

 In a typical installation, the individual times measured upstream and downstream are just a few hundred microseconds, the difference between them is typically measured in tens of nanoseconds.